Code-Institute-Submissions/data_centric_project_stream_three_bullet_it/README.md

 #### 3. Wireframes

 After the initial planning stage, I developed these wireframes using [Balsamiq](https://www.balsamiq.com "Balsamiq Homepage").
 At this point I fine tuned down my features and layout.
 There were some cosmetic adjustments during the development process but on a whole the original mockups were followed quite closely.
-All wireframes have been included in a file labelled "Wireframes" for project review.
+All wireframes have been included in a file labelled [wireframes](wireframes/) for project review.

 #### 4. Database Schema Design

 Using a MongoDB, a non-relational database required a lot of forward planning and mapping out of how I would go about designing my databse in a way that would work for my application model.
 As I planned on having multiple user functionality, thought needed to be given on how to best store this data.
 After mapping a few options out on paper, it was decided to go with a schema where each user was a "collection" in MongoDB terms and then each category of list groups was a "document" and so with a mongo assigned ID.
 Within this document I store a list of items belonging to the category in question.
 As I required each item to have various properties, one of the challenges was to generate and store an ID for each item created in order to allow manipulation and viewing of all data properties.
-An illustration of the database schema design has been included in a file labelled "Database Schema Design" for project review.
+An illustration of the database schema design has been included in a file labelled [db schema design](db schema design/) for project review.

 #### 5. Overall Look and Feel